This Skin-Brightening Exfoliator Is Just As Magical As It Looks

 That said, since I've learned more about skin care and good-for-you ingredients, I've come to understand that some acids — glycolic, salicylic, and lactic — are actually godsends for brightening my skin tone and complexion, if I use about half a drop.
 Too often, if I'm adding an acid into my routine for light exfoliation, it leaves my skin thirsty and on the brink of a breakout.
 But recently, I've found this magical formula that's both exfoliating and hydrating, at the same time, and my skin is in love.

-Herbivore Botanicals, the brand whose all-natural millennial-pink bath salts and rose water-infused moisturiser are all over our Instagram feeds, just dropped the Prism Exfoliating Glow Potion, £52, available at Space NK and it's just as cult-y and magical as the name suggests.
+Herbivore Botanicals, the brand whose all-natural millennial-pink bath salts and rose water-infused moisturizer are all over Madewell and our Instagram feeds, just dropped the Prism Glow potion, and it's just as cult-y and magical as the name suggests.

 I use the stuff every night, and by morning, my pores are unclogged and my face is fresh, and dare I say it, dewy.
 The specifics of pH level still make no sense to me, but I can safely say that my skin has finally found the acid that makes it feel soft and happy instead of puckered-up sour.
 Take that, chemistry class.